‘Bold And The Beautiful’ Spoilers: Douglas Asks Hope To Be His Mom

 The Bold and the Beautiful spoilers reveal that Douglas Forrester (Henry Joseph Samiri) will have a heart-wrenching request for Hope Logan Spencer (Annika Noelle).
 She has already gone out of her way to make the boy feel at home, but will Hope grant Douglas’ latest request?

-Hope & Douglas Bond on The Bold and the Beautiful
+Hope & Douglas Bond On The Bold And The Beautiful

 Douglas and Thomas Forrester (Matthew Atkinson) arrived a few weeks ago after the death of Caroline Spencer.
 The little boy and Hope soon became fast friends after she offered to make him mac and cheese the same way that his mother used to make it.
 While making the dish, they talked about heaven and angels.
 Hope told him that she believed that Caroline and Beth were angels and that they were watching over them.
 Douglas liked her explanation even though he wished that his mother wasn’t so far away.